mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

 You are ready to connect to the compute node you have allocated through your interactive job from VSCode.
 Select the "Open a Remote Window" button in the bottom left corner of your VSCode window.
 In the bar at the top of the page select "Connect to Host..." and select the Host for the compute node that you have created.

-=== "Engaging"

 In the example config file above this would be `orcd-compute`.

-=== "Open Mind"

-    In the example config file above this would be `om-compute`.

-Here is what this might look like for Engaging:
+Here is what this might look like:

 ![Starting up VSCode on an Engaging Compute node](../images/vscode/vscode_connect_to_compute.png)